edenessame/rock-paper-scissors/README.md

 * I was finding that my incrementPlayerScore and incrementComputerScore functions weren't working.
 I was getting an error message "unreachable code detected" serching on google I discovered on the stackoverflow.com website that it was because I had put them after a return statement so they wouldn't execute: https://stackoverflow.com/questions/12527060/how-can-i-fix-the-error-unreachable-code-detected

 * I was finding my checkWinner function wasn't working, a message was meant to be shown when either the user or the computer reached 5 wins, but nothing would show, on the frrecodecamp.com I was helped to realise that the variables I was trying to call weren't being changed.
 So I set them to 0 as global variables and increased the relevant one each time in the runGame function: https://forum.freecodecamp.org/t/incrementing-score-and-getting-a-message-when-reaching-a-certain-amount/673829

+## Credits

+### Content

+* Help understanding and implementing HTML, CSS and JavaScript came from the Code Institute course.

+* Help in how to structure and layout a README file from the Code Institutes [sample README](https://github.com/Code-Institute-Solutions/readme-template?tab=readme-ov-file)

+* The favicon used came from [favicon.io](https://favicon.io/emoji-favicons/oncoming-fist).

+* The icons used for the buttons and footer came from [fontawesome.com](https://fontawesome.com/).

+* I used the code institute [Love maths](https://github.com/Code-Institute-Solutions/love-maths-2.0-sourcecode/) project to help guide me.

+* Further help and understanding was sought from [W3schools](https://www.w3schools.com/html/default.asp) the [freecodecamp](https://forum.freecodecamp.org/) and [stackoverflow](https://stackoverflow.com/).

+* The Code Institute tutor support team for helping guide me.

+* My mentor, Medale Oluwafemi, for his invaluable knowledge and guidance.